JT8D-17/XLua-Utils-for-X-Plane/Documentation/Persistence.md

 Save on aircraft unload disabled/enabled (0/1; default: 0)

 When altering these parameters, only adjust the numbers and nothing else.
-Changes to _"preferences.txt"_ can be applied immediately with the _"Reload Config & Dataref File"_ function from the _"Persistence"_ menu or the _"Reload XLua Utils Preferences"_ from the _"XLua Utils"_ menu.
+Changes to _"preferences.txt"_ can be applied immediately with the _"Reload Config & Dataref File"_ function from the _"Persistence"_ menu or the _"Reload XLuaUtils Preferences"_ from the _"XLuaUtils"_ menu.

 &nbsp;